 The Supplement Industry Greenwashing Problem

 Browse any major supplement brand and you'll see a familiar visual language: earth tones, leaf icons, and words like "clean," "pure," "natural," "sustainably sourced," and "eco-friendly."
-None of those terms are regulated for dietary supplements.
+None of those terms is regulated for dietary supplements.
 They function as marketing signals, not verified facts.
+Understanding which words on a label mean something and which mean nothing is one of the few defenses a consumer has, because under U.S. law supplements are not pre-approved for safety, efficacy, or label accuracy before they reach the shelf.

 What "Natural" Means Legally: Nothing

-The FDA has no formal definition of "natural" for dietary supplements.
-Any manufacturer can put "all natural" on a product that contains titanium dioxide (a synthetic whitening pigment) and magnesium stearate (a synthetic flow agent) without any regulatory consequence.
-"Sustainably sourced" similarly has no legal definition or third-party verification requirement.
-A "sustainably sourced ashwagandha" claim might mean a real regenerative-farming partnership — or it might mean the company bought from a broker who said responsible sourcing was happening, with no audit trail to prove it.
+The FDA has no formal definition of "natural" for dietary supplements or, for that matter, for most foods.
+A manufacturer can put "all natural" on a product that also contains titanium dioxide (a synthetic whitening pigment) and magnesium stearate (a synthetic flow agent) without any regulatory consequence.
+"Sustainably sourced" likewise has no legal definition and no required third-party audit.
+A "sustainably sourced ashwagandha" claim might reflect a genuine regenerative-farming partnership — or it might mean the company bought from a broker who asserted responsible sourcing, with no chain of custody to prove it.
+Because the Dietary Supplement Health and Education Act of 1994 (DSHEA) places the burden of safety and labeling on manufacturers rather than requiring pre-market approval, these adjectives carry exactly as much weight as the seller chooses to give them — which is to say, none that a buyer can verify.

 What's actually in your "premium" supplement